Buffy the Vampire Slayer season 2: Plot

 During Buffy's 17th birthday, Drusilla and Spike resurrect a powerful demon called "The Judge" (Brian Thompson) who can burn the humanity out of people and who claims to be invincible.
 After Buffy and Angel escape from his attack, the two finally consummate their relationship which brings Angel "a moment of perfect happiness" and ends up costing him his soul.
 Buffy wakes up in Angel's bed the following morning alone and frets about his disappearance.
 Later she returns to his apartment where he torments her about giving up her virginity to him.
 Buffy is left emotionally devastated and suffers further betrayal after she learns that Jenny Calendar is of Romani origin and was sent to Sunnydale in order to prevent Angel from losing his soul, a mission in which she failed.
-Angel, now Angelus, joins forces with Spike and Drusilla as they intend to use the judge to wipe humanity off the Earth.
-The Scooby Gang show up to stop them and Buffy uses a rocket launcher to kill the judge and halt the vampire's plan.
-She then fights one on one with Angel for the first time but cannot kill him.
+Angel, now Angelus, joins forces with Spike and Drusilla as they intend to use the Judge to wipe humanity off the Earth.
+The Scooby Gang show up to stop them and Buffy uses a rocket launcher to kill the Judge and halt the vampire's plan.
+She then fights one on one with Angelus for the first time but cannot kill him.
 Instead she forcibly kicks him in the testicles and leaves.
 Meanwhile, Willow finds out about Xander and Cordelia's relationship and falls out with Xander as a result, while Giles' relationship with Jenny is shattered due to her betrayal.

-Over the next few months, Buffy readies herself for the day when she will finally have to slay Angelus and is given further incentive after Angelus murders Jenny Calendar soon after she figures out the incantation needed to restore Angel's soul.
-Giles is left emotionally shattered having just mended the relationship between him and Jenny and is traumatized when he finds her lifeless body in his bed, a gift left by Angelus.
-He attempts to take his revenge on Angelus but is saved by Buffy who claims she can't fight her mission on her own.
+Over the next few months, Buffy readies herself for the day when she will finally have to slay Angelus and Jenny mends her relationship with Giles.
+She figures out the incantation needed to restore Angel's soul, but Drusilla notices and alerts Angelus, who chases down and murders Jenny, leaving her body as a gift to Giles.
+Furious and heartbroken, Giles attempts to take his revenge on Angelus but is saved by Buffy who claims she can't fight her mission on her own.
 Meanwhile, Xander and Cordelia, and Willow and Oz, now a werewolf after being bitten by his young cousin, officially begin dating and both Cordy and Oz become genuine members of the Scooby Gang.
-Willow also begins teaching Ms. Calendar's computer science class due to her extremely high aptitude and subsequently becomes interested in Jenny's notes and websites devoted to magic while Spike becomes increasingly jealous over Angelus and Drusilla's apparently sexual relationship while he is left unable to walk.
+Willow also begins teaching Ms. Calendar's computer science class due to her extremely high aptitude and subsequently becomes interested in Jenny's notes and websites devoted to magic.
+Spike becomes increasingly jealous over Angelus and Drusilla's apparently sexual relationship while he is left unable to walk.
 In "I Only Have Eyes For You" it turns out that Spike is in fact ambulatory and that he is hatching a plan of his own to take his revenge on Angelus and win Drusilla back.